 Troubleshooting the Transporter app

 In the following example, three customers could not be imported because they already existed in the store.
-(Shopify customers are identified by their unique email addresses, and these three email addresses are attached to customers who already exist in the Shopify store).

 Common error codes